BramVanroy/fietje-2/README.md

 ### Command-line: ollama

 All models can be used through the command-line interface [`ollama`](https://github.com/ollama/ollama).
 This is a more advanced way to interact with the model, but it is also more efficient.
+Note that there have been reports of poor quality on Macs, but I cannot confirm this.

 Once you have installed `ollama`, you can easily run the base, instruct, or chat model.
-You have the option to use a larger `f16` model or a quantized, smaller `q5_k_m` version.
-The first is larger and likely yields better quality, but the second is much smaller and faster. `q5_k_m` is the default.
+You have the option to use a larger `f16` model or any of the quantized models.
+Given that Fietje is already so small, I recommend running either `f16` or `Q8_0`.

 All models are available on [my ollama overview page](https://ollama.com/bramvanroy).